(02) 4229 5699

 Surrogacy agreements are not legally binding in Australia but serve as important evidence of an agreement and of each party's expectations and intentions.
 It's also important to note that the surrogate makes all clinical decisions during pregnancy, labour, birth and the postpartum hospital period.
 The intended parents have no rights at this stage.

-An application for a parentage order must be made 30 days after the birth of the child and before the child reaches six months of age.
-The intended parents must meet a number of criteria to be eligible for a parentage order, including residency, age, consent and proof of legal advice.
+In NSW, an application for a parentage Order must be made 30 days after the birth of the child and before the child reaches six months of age.
+The intended parents must meet a number of criteria to be eligible for a parentage Order, including residency, age, consent and proof of legal advice.

-If you require independent legal advice regarding surrogacy, we can help you navigate the process.
+If you require independent legal advice regarding surrogacy, we can help you.

-Get in touch with DGB lawyers today and we'll we will provide the expert advice to help you achieve the best possible outcome.
+Get in touch with DGB lawyers today.
+We will provide expert advice to help you achieve the best possible outcome.